Predictive Modelling and Scientific Computing (MSc/PGDip/PGCert/PGA) (2025 Entry)

 This module provides students with knowledge in the modern field of scientific machine learning, which is a fusion of scientific computing and machine learning.
 Students will learn how to use a variety of statistical and machine learning techniques to train models which combine data-driven and mechanistic models and assess their ability to make useful predictions.

-Predictive modelling group project with training in key professional and research skills and collaborative writing.
 Groups of students will create a complex piece of predictive modelling research software using methods and design principles introduced in previous modules in the course.
+They will also deliver written and oral reports of their project.
+In this module, students also receive training in key professional and research skills, including collaborative writing.

 Optional modules

-• Modelling and Computation of Fluid Dynamics Across Phases and Scales (MA9M4)*
+- Modelling and Computation of Fluid Dynamics Across Phases and Scales *

 *Please note that students are required to take at least one of these three optional modules.